Photo by Natasha Moustache

 Mail Room, 10:30 AM–4 PM

 1st Floor Lobby

 Inspired by artists’ stories of faraway lands and families connecting across borders, we invite guests to design and mail a unique postcard with a personal message to a loved one.
 Leave your postcard with us and the ICA will mail it for you!

 Join Boston-based social justice project Wee The People for a workshop exploring stories of migration, home, and belonging.
 The workshop will feature interactive story times, a round-the-world kids’ open mic, and culture-specific art-making activities.

 ICA galleries are open 10 AM–5 PM.
 Our family-friendly Visitor Assistants are always eager to talk about the artworks and answer your questions.

 Note: Timed tickets are required to enter Yayoi Kusama: LOVE IS CALLING.
 Tickets are free, and a limited number will be available to Play Date families in person the day of, first come, first served.
 We recommend arriving early.

-Play Dates are sponsored by Vivien and Alan Hassenfeld and the Hassenfeld Family Foundation.
+Play Dates are sponsored by Vivien and Alan Hassenfeld, the Hassenfeld Family Foundation, and Alexion.

-Los Días de Juegos (Play Dates) son patrocinados por Vivien y Alan Hassenfeld y la Hassenfeld Family Foundation.
+Los Días de Juegos (Play Dates) son patrocinados por Vivien y Alan Hassenfeld, la Hassenfeld Family Foundation y Alexion.

 Tours and workshops are supported, in part, by The Willow Tree Fund and the Raymond T. & Ann T. Mancini Family Foundation.